L^1 data fitting for Inverse Problems yields optimal rates of convergence in case of discretized white Gaussian noise: Conclusion

 In this paper, we have investigated $\L^1$ data fitting for Inverse Problems with discretized noises.
 We have derived error bounds in a general setting, including noise in the forward operator, under verifiable conditions.
 Applied to the situation of $a$-smoothing operators and Gaussian white noise, this yields order-optimal rates of convergence.
 Therefore, the usage of $\L^1$ data fitting comes at no price, at least asymptotically.
-We have also discussed possible algorithms for the solution of the minimization problem, which allow to compute the corresponding minimizers even in large-scale real world applications.
+We have also discussed possible algorithms for the solution of the minimization problem, which allow computing the corresponding minimizers even in large-scale real world applications.
 In view of the increased robustness of $\L^1$ data fitting compared to standard $\L^2$ based approaches, it seems therefore reasonable to use $\L^1$ data fitting more often.

-In interesting question for future research, which was not treated in this paper, is how to choose the parameter $\alpha$ in \eqref{eq:tik}.
-As discussed in Section 4, the derived order-optimal convergence rates are only valid for an optimal choice of $\alpha$ depending on the thresholding parameter $\lambda$, which itself is chosen depending on unknown quanitites.
+An interesting question for future research, which was not treated in this paper, is how to choose the parameter $\alpha$ in \eqref{eq:tik}.
+As discussed in Section 4, the derived order-optimal convergence rates are only valid for an optimal choice of $\alpha$ depending on the thresholding parameter $\lambda$, which itself is chosen depending on unknown quantities.
 Therefore, an a posteriori parameter choice rule would be of immediate interest.

 Future research directions could also include further development of the algorithms, including computable error bounds after a finite number of iterations and reliable stopping criteria.
 Simulations for further and especially larger problems are desirable.